QuyRavenLuong/datasets/CNC-cutting-AE/README.md

 - Material: 1.4305
 - Dimensions: 280 x 150 x 30 mm

-The material was cut along its width with various tools of differing conditions and under same process parameters.
+The material was cut row by row along its width with various tools of differing conditions and under same process parameters.

 ## Measurement